Back to Blog

 What prompted you to check that out?"

-Why it works: They've already shown interest.
-Now you're helping them, not interrupting them.
+Why it works: They already raised their hand.
+Now you're helping, not interrupting.

 Cold Call Script #10: The Objection Handler